metakael/values-report-bot/README.md

 ## Maintenance and Support

-To add or update access codes, you can directly modify the `access_codes` table in your Supabase database.
-Each code has a predefined number of remaining uses.
+To add or update access codes, you can either:

+1. Use the Firebase Console to directly add documents to the `access_codes` collection
+2. Run the `firebase_setup.py` script with updated code information
+3. Use the `add_access_code()` function from the database module

 ## License